 The world rarely offers us a chance at a happy ending, but funnily enough there is one as I write.
 There are plans (though with this government God knows how long it’ll be before it’s put into action) to extend the line through the northern coast of Hong Kong Island all the way to Admiralty.
 It’ll act as a kind of express/relief alternative to the Island line, in the same way the TCL was an express version of the Tsuen Wan line.
 I welcome this development, because it would give the line a significant upgrade.
 It would connect communities, give commuters another choice in their commutes.
 And most importantly: it would finally make the Tsueng Kwan O line interesting and worth talking about.

-Next time: the soon-to-be-defunct West Rail Line sends the MTR’s rival company roaring back into the limelight.
+Next time: with a neat divide between the urban and the rural, the soon-to-be-defunct West Rail Line sends the MTR’s rival company roaring back into the limelight.